 If you’re still not sure whether you want to take them or not, read our article here.

-Antidepressants are prescribed by your GP – you can’t buy them over the counter, and you certainly shouldn’t try and buy them over the internet.
+Antidepressants are prescribed by your GP or psychiatrist – you can’t buy them over the counter, and you certainly shouldn’t try and buy them over the internet.